 PhD - Leuven | More than two weeks ago

-Gallium nitride high electron mobility transistors (GaN HEMTs) offer a compelling combination of high-frequency operation, power handling capability, and efficiency making them a preferred choice for a wide range of RF applications where performance, size, and power efficiency are critical factors.
-One key application is power amplifiers for 5G and 6G wireless communications.
+Gallium nitride high electron mobility transistors (GaN HEMTs) offer a compelling combination of high-frequency operation, power handling capability, and energy efficiency making them a preferred choice for a wide range of RF and millimeter wave applications where circuit performance, size, and power efficiency are critical factors.
+One key application area is power amplifiers for 5G and 6G wireless communications where GaN HEMTs can make a crucial difference in reducing the form factor and power consumption.
+However, HEMT design requirements strongly differ across wireless frequency bands.
+For instance, the design can be orientated towards sub-20 GHz operation at higher power, or it can be for ³28 GHz operation at relatively lower power per device.
+Meeting a wide range of application requirements demands a co-optimized device architecture and material stack, particularly when targeting emerging technologies such as GaN-on-Si, GaN-on-engineered substrates.

 Supervisor: Bertrand Parvais